occivink/mpv-music-player/README.md

 ## I want to display/edit the metadata of the files

-This is not a goal, and I will not implment it.
+This is not a goal, and I will not implement it.

 # TODO